blockchain/My-Wallet-V3-Frontend/README.md

 grunt build
 ```

-Grunt compiles the view templates and copies some CSS.
+Grunt compiles the view templates and CSS.
 Keep it running:

     grunt